 Professor Arie Freiberg AM holds an Adjunct Faculty appointment at ANZSOG and is a fellow of the Academy of Social Sciences in Australia and the Australian Academy of Law.
 He is one of Australia’s foremost experts on sentencing and the criminal justice system and has published widely from both a national and international perspective.
 He has been Chair of the Victorian Sentencing Advisory Council since 2004 and of the Tasmanian Sentencing Advisory Council since 2013.

-Professor Freiberg was Dean of the Faculty of Law at Monash University between 2004 and 2012.
+Arie Freiberg is an Emeritus Professor at Monash University.
+He was Dean of the Faculty of Law at Monash University between 2004 and 2012.
 Before this, he was Dean of the Faculty of Arts at the University of Melbourne in 2003.
 He was appointed to the Foundation Chair of Criminology at the University of Melbourne in January 1991 where he served as Head of the Department of Criminology between January 1992 and June 2002.
 In 2013 he was appointed an Emeritus Professor of Monash University.

 Professor Freiberg graduated from the University of Melbourne with an honours degree in Law and a Diploma in Criminology in 1972 and holds a Master of Laws degree from Monash University.
-He was awarded the degree of Doctor of Laws by the University of Melbourne in 2001.
+He was awarded the degree of Doctor of Laws by the University of Melbourne in 2001 and is a fellow of the Academy of Social Sciences in Australia, the Australian Academy of Law and holds an Adjunct Faculty appointment in the Australia and New Zealand School of Government.
 Between 1996 and 1998, he was President of the Australian and New Zealand Society of Criminology.
 In 2009, he was made a Member of the Order of Australia (AM) for his service to law, particularly in the fields of criminology and reform related to sentencing, to legal education and academic leadership.